The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you want to get behind the wheel of a vehicle, you must first arrange for vehicle financing.
+If you want to buy a car, you must first arrange for vehicle financing.
 An auto loan is simply money you borrow to pay for the vehicle.
-Auto loan terms vary, so it is important to understand the process to get the best auto loan possible.
-Auto loan details vary, which means getting the right loan could save you hundreds or thousands of dollars over time.
-Understanding the process can help you get the best auto loan possible.
+Loan specifics vary, which means comparing your options and getting the right loan could save you hundreds or thousands of dollars over time.

 An auto loan is a type of loan that allows you to borrow money from a lender and use that money to purchase a car.
-You’ll have to repay the loan in fixed installments over a set period, and interest will be charged on the money you borrow.
+You’ll have to repay the loan in fixed installments over a set period, and interest will be charged on your borrowed money.

-If you have a high credit score, you may be able to qualify for a lower interest rate, which will save you money over time.
-Your credit score also helps determine the initial loan amount and required down payment.
+If you have a high credit score, you may qualify for a lower interest rate, saving you money over time.
+Your credit score helps determine a required down payment and the initial loan amount you’re eligible to borrow.

 - Interest rate

 - This is the annual fee the lender assesses to borrow the funds needed to buy the vehicle.
-A higher credit score or shorter loan term generally equates to a lower interest rate.
+A higher credit score or shorter loan term generally equals a lower interest rate.

 - Annual percentage rate (APR)